Yamato-Security/WELA/README.md

 # Contribution

 We would love any form of contribution.
-Pull requests, rule creation and sample logs are the best, but feature requests notifying us of bugs, etc... are also very welcome.
+Pull requests, rule creation, and sample logs are the best, but feature requests notifying us of bugs, etc... are also very welcome.

 At the least, **if you like our tools and resources, then please give us a star on GitHub and show your support!**